-At least once a month I get a request for a copy of a short piece about the purple line that I wrote for The Practising Midwife a few years ago.
-It was during the journal’s tenth birthday celebrations and a few of us had been asked to pick our favourite article from the first decade of the journal’s history.
+At least once a month I get a request for a copy of a short piece about the purple line that I wrote a few years ago.
+It was during a journal’s tenth birthday celebrations and a few of us had been asked to pick our favourite article from the first decade of the journal’s history.
 The article would then be reprinted in the journal along with our explanation of why we had chosen it.

 Because I picked Lesley Hobbs’ fabby article about the purple line, the short commentary that I wrote to introduce it (which has exactly the same title as this blog post, in the hope of saving future interested people time when they are searching for it online) often comes up in literature searches.
 In reality, the piece that I wrote (which I’ve shared below) was short and doesn’t add much to the debate, although I have since written more on this topic and I have a blog post in which I have gathered together links to the resources that I know about.
 But I know from my own experience that the only thing more annoying than not being able to find the short piece you’re trying to track down is to spend time and money tracking it down, only to discover that it isn’t the lengthy, helpful article that you thought it was!

 So here’s the text for those people who are searching for it and, because I think it’s really useful to revisit and remind ourselves of key areas now and again, I hope this blog post will also serve as a reminder of the value of seeking other kinds of knowledge and looking for non-technological ways of assessing women’s progress in labour.

 Assessing cervical dilatation without VEs: Watching the purple line